FiLo++: Zero-/Few-Shot Anomaly Detection by Fused Fine-Grained Descriptions and Deformable Localization: Method

 Next, we compute the global anomaly score by calculating the similarity between the global image feature \( G \), obtained by passing the image through the CLIP image encoder and adapter, and the filtered text features \( T_n \) and \( T_a \):

 where \( M \) denotes the anomaly map calculated in Section~\ref{sec:DefLoc}, and \( \max(\cdot) \) represents the maximum operation.
-The adapter has a bottleneck structure to align global image features and text features, consisting of two linear layers, one ReLU~\cite{glorot2011deep} layer, and one SiLU~\cite{elfwing2018sigmoid} layer, as shown in Algorithm~\ref{alg:adapter}.
+The adapter has a bottleneck structure to align global image features and text features, consisting of two linear layers, one ReLU~\cite{glorot2011deep} layer, and one SiLU~\cite{elfwing2018sigmoid} layer.
+Specifically, given the input feature $\mathbf{x}$, the output of the adapter is calculated as: